On Air Now

 A 1700 inventory of Medici instruments mentions an ‘arpicimbalo’ (lit. an instrument resembling a harpsichord) invented by Cristofori.
 The instrument had a brand-new hammer and damper mechanism, two keyboards and a range of four octaves (49 keys).

 Poet and journalist Scipione Maffei described it in 1711 as a ‘gravicembalo col piano, e forte’ (harpsichord with quiet and loud).
-It was here that the ‘pianoforte’ found its name.
+It was here that the ‘pianoforte’, or simply the ‘the piano’, found its name.

-By the time Romantic composers like Chopin and Liszt were writing music in the mid-1800s, pianos had up to seven octaves.
-This meant they could compose pieces with a crazy range, like this mad piece by Liszt:
+By the time Romantic composers like Chopin and Liszt were writing music in the mid-1800s, pianos had up to seven octaves, allowing them to compose pieces with an even more ambitious range like the bafflingly virtuosic ‘La Campanella’.

 In the late 1880s, piano manufacturer Steinway created the 88-key piano.
 Other manufacturers followed suit, and Steinway’s model has been the standard ever since.